National Match Code: 285915

 Additional Residency Experiences

-• Remaining 4% of resident time for fulfillment of teaching requirements, residency academic afternoon sessions, and other administrative and residency activity requirements.
+Total residency year spent in learning experiences is 94%.
+The remaining 6% of the resident’s time is reserved for fulfillment of teaching requirements, residency academic afternoon sessions, and other administrative and residency activity requirements, as well as “time away” (PTO, Conferences, etc.).
 46% of the resident’s time is spent in patient care activities at the home-base site.
-70% of the resident’s time is spent in experiences & activities providing patient care.
+76% of the resident’s time is spent in experiences & activities providing patient care.

-• Residents may also elect to apply for becoming a primary preceptor with MCW School of Pharmacy for an opportunity to precept IPPE students.
-This is an additional longitudinal experience that is 8 weeks long.
+Residents may elect to apply for registering as a Primary Preceptor with the MCW School of Pharmacy to precept IPPE students.
+This is a longitudinal learning experience that is 8 weeks in length.

-• Other rotational electives may be developed or residents may select a second block with a required rotation that is modified to provide additional or advanced experiences based upon resident interest, goals, and career plans.
+• Other elective learning experiences may be developed based on the resident’s interests & preceptor availability; residents may select a second rotational block from a required learning experience that is modified to provide additional or advanced experiences based upon resident interest, goals, and career plans & preceptor availability.

-• Residents have two 4-week blocks reserved for rotational elective learning experience selections.
+Residents have two 4-week blocks reserved for rotational, elective learning experience

 Teaching Certificate Program